kgururaj/GenomicsDB_wiki/Importing-VCF-data-into-GenomicsDB.md

         "discard_vcf_index": true,
     }

-* _row_based_partitioning_ (optional, type: boolean, default value: _false_): Controls how your variant data is partitioned across multiple nodes/TileDB instances - see [[this wiki page for more information first|VariantDB-setup-in-a-multi-node-cluster]].
+* _row_based_partitioning_ (optional, type: boolean, default value: _false_): Controls how your variant data is partitioned across multiple nodes/TileDB instances - see [[this wiki page for more information first|GenomicsDB-setup-in-a-multi-node-cluster]].
 The default value is _false_, which implies your data is partitioned by columns.
 * _produce_combined_vcf_ (optional, type: boolean, default value: _false_): The import program can produced a combined VCF identical to that produced by the [GATK CombineGVCF tool](https://www.broadinstitute.org/gatk/guide/tooldocs/org_broadinstitute_gatk_tools_walkers_variantutils_CombineGVCFs.php) if this parameter is set to _true_.
 Note that if you partition your array by rows, then you cannot produce a combined GVCF - it works only when the array is partitioned by columns.
 * _produce_tiledb_array_ (optional, type: boolean,, default value _false_): The import program will produce the TileDB array if this parameter is set to _true_.
 * _column_partitions_ (mandatory if _row_based_partitioning_=_false_, else optional): This field is a list/array of dictionaries.
 Each dictionary describes the column partition.